andry81-3dparty/orbittools/README_EN.txt

   in the satellite tracking community and produce very accurate results when provided with current NORAD two-line element data.

-The original library patched to fix these issue:
+The original library patched to fix these issues:

+1. Build in msvc 2015 update 3 and under gcc 5.4.

+2. Propagation fluctuation based on different calls order.

+3. Fix trigonometric range before call and after call to triginometric functions because of sloppy QD arithmetic outside and inside a function call.

-1. All double's replaced by dd_real from QD library to decrease precision fluctuation to the minimum in certain cases.
+4. All double's replaced by dd_real from QD library to decrease precision fluctuation to the minimum in certain cases.

-2. time_t in cJulian class replaced by floating point value to avoid truncation to seconds.
+5. time_t in cJulian class replaced by floating point value to avoid truncation to seconds.

-2. Fix trigonometric range before call and after call to triginometric functions because of sloppy QD arithmetic outside and inside a function call.

 All patches improved precision from ~400 meters per 100km altitude along velocity vector in certain routines up to 10^-7 meters per 100km altitude along